Sifat1612002/1D-Transient-Heat-Transfer/README.md

 And the initial condition is given by u(x, t = 0) = 0.5.
-1.1 Python code to simulate the temperature field with a time integration scheme 1.2 Python code to to simulate the temperature field (15 points) using the time spectral method
+1.1 Python code to simulate the temperature field with a time integration scheme 1.2 Python code to to simulate the temperature field using the time spectral method